ceph/ceph/doc/dev/cephx_protocol.rst

 4. A must receive evidence from C that allows A to look up C's authorized operations with server S.

-5. C must receive a ticket from A that will prove to S that C can perform his authorized operations.
+5. C must receive a ticket from A that will prove to S that C can perform its authorized operations.
 This ticket must be usable only by C.

 6. C must receive from A a session key to protect the communications between C and S.  The